Justin8900/comp3297/README.md

        * Kadoorie Centre
        * Faculty of Dentistry
      * Example: ?distance_from=Main%20Campus
-     * Note: When using distance_from, results include a distance_km field
+     * Note: When using distance_from, results include a distance_km field and are automatically sorted by distance (ascending order, closest first)

    Example Combinations:
    1. Find apartments with at least 2 beds under $150/day near Main Campus: